On behalf of The Law Office of Gustavo E. Frances, P.A.

 Florida child custody laws may be difficult to understand not only because they were written in legalese, but also because these laws do not really work in the way it was intended.

-If you are not represented by a Fort Lauderdale child support attorney, you may want to learn what legal issues may arise during your child custody battle and why it is important to understand Florida family law legislature.
+If you are not represented by a Fort Lauderdale child support attorney, you may want to learn what legal issues may arise during your child custody battle and why it is important to understand the Florida family law legislature.

-Please note that, since 2008, the official terms relating to child custody in Florida have been changed from custodial parent, non-custodial parent and primary residential parent, to sole parental responsibility, shared parental responsibility and similar.
+Please note that, since 2008, the official terms relating to child custody in Florida have been changed from custodial parent, non-custodial parent, and primary residential parent, to sole parental responsibility, shared parental responsibility, and similar.
 However, as the previous terms are still used interchangeably in everyday language, they are used here for easy understanding.

 In a nutshell, Florida’s child custody laws can be summarized as follows:

 - The primary obligation of every parent in Fort Lauderdale and elsewhere in Florida is to support their child;